trbtm/TBMInspectorView/README.markdown

 ![Alternativtext](Screenshot.png "")

 TBMInspectorView is a copy of the Xcode 5's inspector view.
-It is pretty easy to setup and should be set as the documentView of a NSScrollView.
+It is pretty easy to setup and should used as the documentView of a NSScrollView.

 ## Adding to your Project
-If your are using [Cocoapods](http://cocoapods.org/) simply add the following to your Podfile
+If your are using [CocoaPods](http://cocoapods.org/) simply add the following to your Podfile

 ``` ruby
 pod 'TBMInspectorView'